GunnlaugurCalvi/flash-loans-web3/README.md

 - Creating a Flash loan contract for arb across different Dex's.
 - Typescript, read/write from EVM and BSC
 - Interact with uniswap and pancake swap.
-- using Web3.js, Ethers.js and hardhat for writing and testing
+- using Ethers.js, hardhat for writing and testing
+- Infura and Alchemy for Ethereum and Optimism connection